-There are three types of Swiss will:
+There are three types of Swiss wills:

-- Holograph will – a handwritten Swiss will that is kept either by the testator or a notary
+- Holograph will: a handwritten Swiss will that is kept either by the testator or a notary.

-- Public will – the testator gives instructions for their Swiss will to a notary or official in front of two witnesses.
+- Public will: the testator gives instructions for their Swiss will to a notary or official in front of two witnesses.

-- Oral will – a Swiss will is given verbally to two witnesses, made in special circumstances where there is an immediate threat of death.
+- Oral will: a Swiss will is given verbally to two witnesses, made in special circumstances where there is an immediate threat of death.

-It is possible to change a Swiss will at any time and it’s also permissible to have two wills – a Swiss will and one drawn up in your home country – as long as one doesn’t accidentally revoke or negate the other.
+It is possible to change a Swiss will at any time and it is also permissible to have two wills – a Swiss will and one drawn up in your home country – as long as one doesn’t accidentally revoke or negate the other.
 It is best to consult with a solicitor or lawyer first if you are thinking of doing this.